rails/rails/guides/source/security.md

 ```

-TIP: Learn more about credentials with `rails credentials:help`.
+TIP: Learn more about credentials with `bin/rails credentials:help`.

 WARNING: Keep your master key safe.
 Do not commit your master key.